yodrew/yodrew.github.io/_pages/make.md

         - use a pointed dowel of appropriate diameter
         - spin it with your fingers or a power drill as you gently push it into hole

 Voila.
 You've got the basics of all darkroom components.
 You've prepared their plans and parts.
-Now, let's see how they come together in the air department.
+Now, let's see how those in the air chapter come together.